gar1t/groktest/README.md

 - Examples are often easier to understand (grok) than a series of assertions
-- Example output can replace a large number of explicit assertions, providing more test coverage with fewer expresions
+- Example output can replace a large number of explicit assertions, providing more test coverage with fewer expressions

 `doctest` however presents some key problems.

-- Result comparison can use an ellipsis `...` to match any output; while the match is geedy, it can match invalid output and mast errors
+- Result comparison can use an ellipsis `...` to match any output; while the match is greedy, it can match invalid output and mast errors
 - The framework is Python specific and difficult to apply to cases outside Python
 - Pattern matching is limited to a single 'match all' pattern